 Annual data is compiled from an extract of source data taken in mid-May each year.
 This information is used to compile the financial year counts as of June 30 for the past five years.

 Quarterly data is compiled from data extracts which align with the mid-point of each calendar quarter.
-That is, the December 2021 quarter represents the period between mid-August 2021 and mid-November 2021.
+That is, the September 2022 quarter represents the period between mid-May 2022 and mid-August 2022.

 Counts of businesses in this release include only actively trading businesses in the Australian market sector.
 Actively trading businesses are: